MarkFChavez/mrkjlchvz.github.io/_posts/2017-08-04-avoid-conditionals-in-elixir.md

 I used to love conditionals.
 I think everybody did.
 It gave us the ability to decide what the system should do depending on many factors.
 It was a silver bullet.

-Not until I started writing in Elixir.
+Not until I was forced to write a collection of complex conditional logics and I didn't have my refactoring bag with me.
+It was hell and took me a lot of time to understand and test the code.

 <!--break-->

+Elixir saved my life.

 Elixir has introduced a fairly new concept to my head called *Pattern Matching*.
 It is somewhat similar to regular expressions but is different in many ways.
 We